angemollou/lab-corba-java/README.md

 PATH="$JAVA_HOME/bin:$PATH"
 ```
 According to how he installed Java 8, one shouldn't set `JAVA_HOME="/absolute/path/to/jdk/folder"` variable.

+#### 1.2.
+Install a Windows Linux Subsystem
+1. Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator"
+2. Run `wsl --install --distribution Debian` command.
+   We choose Debian distribution for this tutorial.
+3. Restart your machine

 ## 2. Make
 The current working directory being `EXO1/` folder.